camunda-community-hub/phpZeebe/README.md

 $worker->workLoop();
 ```

+## Laravel example
+A quick example of use in Laravel : https://github.com/chDame/phpzeebe-laravel-example
+Workers are executed as jobs.

 ### Notes

 the workers should be called in separated threads on the back.
 You can user work() inside a loop mechanisms or directly workLoop() (call stopWorkLoop to stop).
 This could be managed inside Laravel workers for example.